 - Users may have covered drinks anywhere in the libraries.
 Cold food may be consumed in the foyers of Newton Park and Sion Hill libraries and in the Learning Commons.
 Hot food is not permitted in any library.
 Waste should be disposed of in the bins provided.

 - Filming, photography or performances are allowed with permission from the Director of Library Services after completing the relevant forms and undertaking risk assessments.

 - Animals other than assistance dogs are not allowed in the libraries.

-- If they come into the libraries, children under 18 should be accompanied and supervised by a responsible adult at all times.
+- If they come into the libraries, young people under 18 who are not Bath Spa University registered students should be accompanied and supervised by a responsible adult at all times.
 The University’s Code of Practice Safeguarding Children, Young Persons and Vulnerable Adults on Bath Spa University premises also applies.